 Kristen Chase, Publisher, Editor & CEO, is the original mastermind behind Cool Mom Picks and if any mom knows about tech as an organizational lifesaver, it’s Kristen.
 She’s balancing her role here with personal blogging, an addiction to online shopping, writing columns for publications like Alpha Mom and Lifetime Moms, and hosting shows including a popular web series on Cafe Mom.

 Kristen has been cited by Parents Magazine as one of of the Top 10 Power Moms, and she appears on Babble’s 2010 list of the 50 Best Twitter Moms.
-Kristen has been featured on The TODAY Show and CNN, and in local and National publications discussing shopping and parenting culture.
+Kristen has been featured on The TODAY Show and CNN, and in local and national publications discussing shopping, technology, and parenting culture.

 Kristen tries to stay as cool as possible (in all senses of the word) while living in the Philly burbs and parenting her daughters Quinlan, Margot and Bridget, and her son, Drew.

 Liz Gumbinner, Publisher & Editor-in-Chief, is a born and bred New Yorker but without the accent.
-She has a successful side career as a creative director in the Prada-mandatory world of advertising, and co-founded Cool Mom Picks with Kristen.
+She has a background as a creative director in the Prada-mandatory world of advertising, and co-founded Cool Mom Picks with Kristen.

 She is equally at home in the boutiques of Fifth Avenue, behind a fat red shopping cart at Target, and in the aisles of tech stores (especially the ones with the gaming demos!) but Liz can most often be spotted around her Brooklyn neighborhood grabbing a grilled cheese with her daughters, Thalia and Sage.

-Senior Associate Editor Christina Refford endured more than a dozen years at some of New England’s top ad agencies, and now devotes her time outside Boston with three children who love sushi and impromptu disco dance parties.
-She especially loves to run outdoors in the winter which balances out all the time spent sitting in the car driving kids to theater, ballet, and fencing practices while reviewing all of our kids’ music submissions.
-She is on a mission to prove homeschooling can be cool and knows the best sites for cool, free printables like nobody’s business.
+Associate Editor Christina Refford spent more than a dozen years at some of New England’s top ad agencies, and now devotes her time outside Boston with three children who love sushi and impromptu disco dance parties.
+She especially loves to run outdoors in the winter which balances out all the time spent sitting in the car driving kids to theater, ballet, and fencing practices, while reviewing apps, gear, and all of our kids’ music submissions.
+Christina is on a mission to prove homeschooling can be cool and also knows the best sites for cool, free printables and educational YouTube channels like nobody’s business.
 And boy, she’s good at making lists.
 Lots and lots of lists.

 Stephanie Mayers is a Philly native now living in North Jersey and commuting daily to Brooklyn to help save the world through music–Stephanie has a sweet gig as Dan Zanes’ manager, and was an executive producer of the Kindiefest family music conference.
 She is a self proclaimed foodie who doesn’t get out to eat much but watches a lot of Top Chef and believes strongly in coffee, red wine and anything parmigiana.
-Before her music industry career she managed a gallery of artisan crafts that cemented her lust for handmade jewelry.
-When she’s not working, she is at home with her cranky dog, hippie husband, and scrappy 4 year-old daughter and brand new baby girl.
+She loves checking out apps for kids and fun tech accessories.
+And of course, anything to help them listen to music.
+When she’s not working, she is at home with her cranky dog, hippie husband, scrappy 4 year-old daughter and brand new baby girl.

-Stacie Billis is also known as One Hungry Mama, one of our all time favorite food bloggers–she’s the author of One Hungry Mama, the popular blog focusing on whole foods, nutrition, and lots (and lots) of family-friendly recipes.
-Now, she’s our very own food columnist on Cool Mom Picks, and keeps her eye out for apps and smart appliances that can help us in the kitchen.
+Stacie Billis is also known as One Hungry Mama, one of our all time favorite food blogs, and now she’s our very own Managing Editor of Cool Mom Eats.
+While she tends to focus on family-friendly recipes and the occasional indulgent Nutella-laden dessert, she also keeps her eye out for apps, gadgets and smart appliances that can help us in the kitchen.
 Or better, get us out of there faster.

 OTHER IMPORTANT PEOPLE

 Kari Dahlen saves our lives on a regular basis with all sorts of magical HTML know-how.
 She’s a dancer turned neuroscientist turned Northern California mother of two boys.
-She’s also a shoe-in for a role if Dance Moms decides to create a spin-off for competitive gymnastics, since she essentially lives at her son’s gym.
+She’s also a shoe-in for a role if Dance Moms decides to create a spin-off for competitive gymnastics, since she spends more time at her son’s gym than anywhere else.
 Kari has no Scottish in her blood, but lives for everything tartan.
 We love her.

 Jon Armstrong is our staff photographer, as well as our digital strategist/developer and he is an honorary cool mom in every way.
 Even if he’s actually a cool dad.
-He doesn’t get frustrated when he has to explain things like server load state or php function call to us six times.
+He doesn’t get frustrated when he has to explain things like server load state or php function call to the non-coders among us.
 We love him.

 Laurie Smithwick of Leap Design made our pretty logo.
 We love her.